finom/vovk/README.md

 #### Custom decorators

-You can extend features of the router by definiing a custom decorator that can:
+You can extend features of the controller by definiing a custom decorator that can:

 - Run additional checks, for example to check if user is authorised.
 - Add more properties to the `req` object.